Introduction

 Duty to make reasonable adjustments

-Employers, service providers and education providers have to make reasonable adjustments for disabled people, these are,
+Employers, service providers and education providers have to make reasonable adjustments (sometimes called adaptations) for disabled people, these are,

-- Change the way things are done: you could ask the place to change the way it does the thing which makes it difficult for you to access.
+- Change the way things are done: you could ask them to change the way they do things so you can have better access.
 This could be a policy, rule or a practice.
 The Equality Act calls this a ‘provision, criterion or practice’

-- Change a physical feature: sometimes a physical feature of a building or other premises may make it more difficult for you to access or use it.
-Examples of reasonable adjustments to this could include providing ramps, widening doorways and better lighting.
+- Change a physical feature: sometimes a physical feature of a building may make it difficult for you to have proper access.
+A reasonable adjustment could be a ramps, a wider doorway or better lighting.

 Finding a reasonable adjustment can be a creative process as there’s no ‘one size fits all’ answer.
 It might depend on: